cssinjs/caniuse-support/README.md

 For a list of queryable features see [here](https://github.com/Fyrd/caniuse/tree/master/features-json).

+## Known issues

+- Currently there is no support for Opera Mini detection until this [issue](https://github.com/ded/bowser/issues/158) is resolved.

 ## Contributions

 Contributions welcome!
 Make sure to pass `$ npm run all`.